Lakens/ANOVApower/README.md

     ## a2_b1  0.91  1.00  0.94  0.95
     ## a1_b2  0.92  0.94  1.00  0.96
     ## a2_b2  0.93  0.95  0.96  1.00

+Note that we did not specify the labelnames, and thus they are automatically created.

 ### Specifying the sample size